Herpetology: Careers

 Career options in the field of herpetology include lab research, field studies and surveys, assistance in veterinary and medical procedures, zoological staff, museum staff, and college teaching.

-In modern academic science, it is rare for an individual to solely consider themselves to be a herpetologist.
+In modern academic science, it is rare for an individual to consider themselves solely to be a herpetologist.
 Most individuals focus on a particular field such as ecology, evolution, taxonomy, physiology, or molecular biology, and within that field ask questions pertaining to or best answered by examining reptiles and amphibians.
 For example, an evolutionary biologist who is also a herpetologist may choose to work on an issue such as the evolution of warning coloration in coral snakes.

 Modern herpetological writers include Mark O'Shea and Philip Purser.
 Modern herpetological showmen include Jeff Corwin, Steve Irwin (popularly known as the "Crocodile Hunter"), and Austin Stevens, popularly known as "Austin Snakeman" in the TV series Austin Stevens: Snakemaster.

 Herpetology is an established hobby around the world due to the varied biodiversity in many environments.
-Many amateur herpetologists coin themselves as "herpers".
+Many amateur herpetologists call themselves as "herpers".